 - Total debt shows the total amount that the government owe, accumulated over many years.
 This is referred to as public sector net debt or national debt.
 See: UK National Debt

-- Don’t get confuse the budget deficit with the trade deficit, this occurs when imports are greater than exports.
+- Trade deficit.
+Don’t get confuse the budget deficit with the trade deficit, this occurs when imports are greater than exports.

-Official definition of borrowing Net borrowing can be defined as the difference between total accrued revenue (or receipts) and total accrued expenditure (both current and capital).
+- The official definition of borrowing net borrowing can be defined as the difference between total accrued revenue (or receipts) and total accrued expenditure (both current and capital).
 Net borrowing is an accrued measure which is consolidated (i.e. intra sector transactions are not recorded).
 ONS sheet pdf

 During periods when the public sector revenue exceeds its expenditure then the public sector is able to repay some of its debt rather than borrow further.
 When there is a repayment the public sector net borrowing is shown as a negative.